BrageHK/IDATT-2105-Prosjekt/README.md

 The docker container should now be visible in Docker Desktop.
 The `MySQL-Server/scrpts/` folder contains database dummy data to make testing easier.
 Delete this folder if you don't want dummy data.

 ### Backend setup

+Before starting the backend, make sure the database is properly set up.
+[Maven](https://maven.apache.org/download.cgi) is required for the backendd to start.

 ```sh
 cd Backend